stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

-This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) which only needs a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/).
-The tooling enables projects to support:
+This article describes an example of tooling for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) using a [general-purpose task runner utility](https://www.stuartellis.name/articles/task-runner/).
+The tooling supports these features without any other third-party software:

 - [Monorepo](https://en.wikipedia.org/wiki/Monorepo) projects that contain the code for infrastructure and applications.
 - Multiple infrastructure components in the same code repository.
 Each of these _units_ is a complete [root module](https://opentofu.org/docs/language/modules/).